-Special precautions MUST be made if installing furnace in an area which may drop below 32°F (0°C).
+Special precautions MUST be made if installing furnace in an area which may drop below freezing.
 This can cause improper operation or damage to the equipment.
 If the furnace environment has the potential of freezing, the drain trap and drain line must be protected.
-In areas where the temperature may be below 32°F (0°C), a Condensate Freeze Protection kit is required.
-The kit includes a condensate trap with heat pad and replaces the factory-installed condensate trap.
-Refer to the accessory section of the Specification Sheets for current kit number.
-A self-regulating, shielded and waterproof heat tape rated at 3 to 6 watt per foot (10 to 20 watt per meter) at 115 volt, 40° F (4° C) may be used to provide freeze protection of the remaining condensate drain line.
-Wrap the drain trap and the drain line with the heat tape and secure with appropriate plastic ties.
+A self-regulating, shielded and waterproof heat tape rated at 3 to 6 watt per foot (10 to 20 watt per meter) at 115 volt, 40° F (4° C) may be used to help provide freeze protection.
+Wrap the drain trap and drain line with the heat tape and secure with appropriate plastic ties.
 Follow the heat tape manufacturer's recommendations.
 Prime the trap before furnace operation.